 Intellectual Output Three: Toolkit for family members to improve communication with people with dementia through storytelling and alternative communication methods Toolkit prepared by the Romanian Alzheimer Society in coordination with the ERASMUS+ partners

-- Policy recommendation for creating dementia-friendly communities/institutions in terms of raising awareness and integrating tools as creative arts in the care of people with Alzheimer's Disease.
+Intellectual Output Four: Policy recommendation for creating dementia-friendly communities/ institutions in terms of raising awareness and integrating tools as creative arts in the care of persons with dementia.